Friday, 24 August 2012

 The candidates will leverage good industry knowledge and experience in combination with company resources appropriately, in order to achieve business and growth objectives within their respective sales territory.

-Reporting to the Sales Manager
+Reporting to the Sales Manager.

 QUALIFICATION: